carlos-ds/personal-web/articles/git-stash.md

   </code>
 </pre>

-This saves the unstaged changes that I've made to a new <code class="inline-code">stash entry</code>.
-And then reverts the branch that we're on (<code class="inline-code">develop</code>) to its latest commit.
+This saves the unstaged changes that I've made to a new `stash entry`.
+And then reverts the branch that we're on (`develop`) to its latest commit.

-We can now safely perform <code class="inline-code">git pull</code>, which updates our working tree with the latest upstream changes.
+We can now safely perform `git pull`, which updates our working tree with the latest upstream changes.
 To re-apply the stashed changes, we just have to execute one more command:

 <pre>
   <code class="language-git">